In my never-ending quest to find out what I really want to do with my life, I came across a new avenue of public relations– Freelancing.

 After interning at an agency this past semester, I realized that perhaps agency work isn’t quite the route I want to take upon graduating from college next year.
 I realized that I love to write, and often prefer working solo.
 I reached out through our Twitter to find other PR practitioners out there who have done some freelance work.
 Luckily, many people responded!

-This is the fifth post in what is a series of posts featuring different PR freelancers.
+This is the first post in what will be a series of posts featuring different PR freelancers.